What information will be collected and why?

 Full privacy notices:

-You can view the Department for Education’s Privacy Notice for PIRLS 2021 here.
+You can view the Department for Education’s Privacy Notice for PIRLS 2021 for pupils here.